 1. Lawfulness, transparency, and fairness

-Processing data must be according to law and transparent to the owner of the data.
-Transparency means that all information regarding personal data must be comprehensible and accessible.
+Processing data must be according to law and transparent to the data owner.
+Transparency means that all information regarding personal data must be understandable and accessible.

 2. Purpose limitation